Awareness of biodiversity

 Butterfly populations are sensitive to changes in climate, land-use and agricultural practices at small to moderate spatial and temporal scales, and are being monitored nationally across 22 countries in Europe.
 Funded by the European Environmental Agency, the European Grassland Butterfly Indicator, based on data from 17 species monitored across 4,500 sites (ca. 120 in Ireland) as part of national monitoring schemes, shows that between 1990 and 2015 these butterfly populations have declined by 30% (Van Swaay et al. 2016).

 This indicator is derived from systematic monitoring schemes coordinated by the Irish Butterfly Monitoring Scheme and the National Biodiversity Data Centre.
 The scheme has been operating since 2007 with currently over 120 citizen-scientists distributed nationwide, recording butterfly species and abundance using a fixed-width transect count method for 26 weeks between April and October each year.
-The population data from each species is analysed using TRIM (Trends and Indices for Monitoring data; Pannekoek & van Strien, 2005), a programme to analyse time-series of counts with missing observations using Poisson regression.
+The population data from each species is analysed using a two-stage modelling approach using a GAM fitted across multiple sites to estimate the flight curve and this standardised flight curve is then used as an offset in a loglinear model (Dennis et al., 2013; Schmucki et al. 2016).
 Each year, the geometric mean of the indices for each species is calculated and a smoothed trend with 95% confidence interval estimated by Monte Carlo simulation (Soldaat et al., 2017).

 More information on the Irish Butterfly Monitoring Scheme can be found here: